larylc/Independent-Projects-/README.md

 ### Project 1: Summer Research 2018
 ----
-**Summary**: To determine which individual properties, predict an individual social network position, I analyzed the bracket to bracket movements of Forked Fungus Beetles within populations during the Summer of 2016.
+**Summary**: To determine which individual properties, predict an individual's social network position, I analyzed the bracket to bracket movements of Forked Fungus Beetles within populations during the Summer of 2016.

 **See Project**:
 * [Project Folder](https://github.com/larylc/Summer-Research-2018)